lclevy/canon_cr3/readme.md

 | 0      | long   | 1    | record size (N)                            |
 | 4      | long   | 1    | tag ID (0x8769=ExifIFD, 0x927c=MakerNotes) |
 | 8      | byte[] | N-8  | TIFF-format metadata                       |

+## MDAT (main data)

+The MDAT section contains 4 parts:

+1. a fullsize, lossy jpeg version of the picture

+2. a small version of the picture in raw or craw (1624x1080)

+3. a fullsize version, in raw or craw

+4. data for CTMD (Canon Time Metada)

 ### mdat_picture1 (lossy jpeg)